 A felony represents a serious offense, one that can have a lasting impact on your life.
 In the absence of the charge’s dismissal or your exoneration in court, the consequences of a felony can follow you for a lifetime.
 A broad spectrum of crimes count as felonies, and the state of Florida categorizes them in five different ways.
 Punishment for felonies ranges from a short stay in jail, to life imprisonment, or even death.
 Bail for felonies is typically much higher than that for misdemeanors.
-Regardless, should you need a felony bond in Cocoa and Palm Bay, FL, count on the expert team at Tom Culbreth Bail Bonds.
+Regardless, should you need a felony bond in Cocoa and All of Brevard County, FL, count on the expert team at Tom Culbreth Bail Bonds.
 We’re available whenever you need us at 321-638-2245.

 Though prison terms and fines vary widely, every felony conviction comes with certain mandatory consequences.
 If guilty, the convicted felon can never own a firearm or cast a vote.
 He or she may also be barred from the attainment of college loans, and will find it difficult to find employment, housing, and credit.
 In Florida, prosecutors can charge a large variety of crimes as felonies.

 Each of these crimes will be organized into one of five categories that Florida has established to grade felonies.
 The punishments below all indicate the maximum sentence for their given crime.